 Research title: Creating well-designed places in Scotland: What does it take

-I am currently a Research Assistant on REPAIR, an ESRC-funded project studying the spatial processes of adaptation occurring within urban centres as they adjust to structural change within the retail sector.
+During 2021 I was a part-time Research Assistant on REPAIR, an ESRC-funded project studying the spatial processes of adaptation occurring within urban centres as they adjust to structural change within the retail sector.
 My MSc dissertation, in 2018, researched the contribution 'community stadia' can make to placemaking.

 - Urban design